quarkusio/quarkus-super-heroes/rest-fights/README.md

 - The test suite uses [Wiremock](http://wiremock.org/) for [mocking http calls](https://quarkus.io/guides/rest-client-reactive#using-a-mock-http-server-for-tests) (see [`HeroesVillainsWiremockServerResource`](src/test/java/io/quarkus/sample/superheroes/fight/HeroesVillainsWiremockServerResource.java)) to the downstream [Hero](../rest-heroes) and [Villain](../rest-villains) services.
 - The test suite configures the application to use the [in-memory connector](https://smallrye.io/smallrye-reactive-messaging/smallrye-reactive-messaging/3.11/testing/testing.html) from [SmallRye Reactive Messaging](https://smallrye.io/smallrye-reactive-messaging) (see the `%test.mp.messaging.outgoing.fights` configuration in [`application.properties`](src/main/resources/application.properties)) for verifying interactions with Kafka.
 - The [integration test suite](src/test/java/io/quarkus/sample/superheroes/fight/rest/FightResourceIT.java) uses [Quarkus Dev Services](https://quarkus.io/guides/getting-started-testing#testing-dev-services) (see [`KafkaConsumerResource`](src/test/java/io/quarkus/sample/superheroes/fight/KafkaConsumerResource.java)) to interact with a Kafka instance so messages placed onto the Kafka broker by the application can be verified.

+## Running the Application
+First you need to start up all of the downstream services ([Heroes Service](../rest-heroes) and [Villains Service](../rest-villains) - the [Event Statistics Service](../event-statistics) is optional).

+The application runs on port `8082` (defined by `quarkus.http.port` in [`application.properties`](src/main/resources/application.properties)).

+From the `quarkus-super-heroes/rest-fights` directory, simply run `./mvnw quarkus:dev` to run [Quarkus Dev Mode](https://quarkus.io/guides/maven-tooling#dev-mode), or running `quarkus dev` using the [Quarkus CLI](https://quarkus.io/guides/cli-tooling).
+The application will be exposed at http://localhost:8082 and the [Quarkus Dev UI](https://quarkus.io/guides/dev-ui) will be exposed at http://localhost:8082/q/dev.